Neirpyck/Design4Green/README.md

 Owner:
 1. Cyprien
+2. Matthieu

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
+In this section yVous pouvez contacter Arou can talk about:
 1. Installation process
 2. Software dependencies
 3. Latest releases